2004 Namibian general election

 General elections were held in Namibia on 15 and 16 November 2004 to elect the president and members of the National Assembly.
 The National Assembly election resulted in a landslide win for SWAPO, which won 55 of the 78 seats with over 75% of the vote.
-SWAPO's candidate for president, Hifikepunye Pohamba, won the presidential election.
-Following his victory, Pohamba was sworn in as president on 21 March 2005 at Independence Stadium in Windhoek.
+SWAPO's candidate for president, Hifikepunye Pohamba, won the presidential election with 76% of the vote.
+Pohamba was sworn in as president on 21 March 2005 at Independence Stadium in Windhoek.